 - Adjusted annually by the rate of inflation beginning January 1, 2019

-Tipped employees must be paid at least $11.00 per hour as of January 1, 2017.
+Tipped employees must be paid the full minimum wage rate.
 Employers are not allowed to use tips as a credit against minimum wage.

 While Washington state employment law allows a worker to agree to receive time off at a later date instead of being paid overtime (“comp time”), federal law does not comp time to be given by private employers.